+In a long and arduous journey, he eventually regained his FAA licenses.
+He never fought his termination; he considered it fair and appropriate.
+Miraculously, after nearly four years, the President/CEO of his airline personally reinstated him to full flight despite the adverse publicity and embarrassment.
+In effect, the President/CEO gambled his own career by taking such a risk on a convicted felon and publicly acknowledged alcoholic pilot.
 In another stunning event, the judge who tried, sentenced, and sent him to prison watched his journey and reappeared eight years after the trial.
 He became the driving force behind a Presidential pardon, although he’d never supported a petition for pardon in all his years on the bench.
 Lyle retired honorably as a 747 captain for the airline he’d so horribly embarrassed and disgraced.
 He lives with his wife of nearly 56 years and has five grandchildren.

 He continues to work with all the major airlines in their alcohol programs.
-He is also active in his Native American community, and he provides hope to those struggling with the disease of alcoholism, no matter who they are or where they are.
+He is also active in his Native American community, and he provides hope to those struggling with the disease of alcoholism, no matter who they are or where they are.Congratulations, Lyle Prouse!

 - The book of the month of August is called “The Four Sacred Gifts: Indigenous Wisdom for Modern Times” by Dr. Anita L. Sanchez.